python/cpython/Doc/library/msilib.rst

 .. method:: SummaryInformation.GetPropertyCount()

-   Return the number of summary properties, through :cfunc:`MsiSummaryInfoGetPropertyCount`.
+   Return the number of summary properties, through :c:func:`MsiSummaryInfoGetPropertyCount`.

 .. method:: SummaryInformation.SetProperty(field, value)

-   Set a property through :cfunc:`MsiSummaryInfoSetProperty`. *field* can have the same values as in :meth:`GetProperty`, *value* is the new value of the property.
+   Set a property through :c:func:`MsiSummaryInfoSetProperty`. *field* can have the same values as in :meth:`GetProperty`, *value* is the new value of the property.
    Possible value types are integer and string.